AranParrish/streaming-data-project/README.md

 3. Run the execute_from_cli.py script from the src folder with the below arguments:

    - search_term (required) - Your search query.
 Provided as a string in quotes with terms separated by a single space as the first positional argument.
    - message_broker_id (required) - Your ID used to identify the results in the AWS SQS queue.
-Provided as a string enclosed in quotes as the second position argument.
+Provided as a string enclosed in quotes as the second positional argument.
    - -d or --date_from "YYYY-MM-DD" (optional) - Restrict search results to those from a specific date.
 Provided as a string enclosed in quotes in ISO 8601 format, such as YYYY-MM-DD.
    - -e or --exact_match (optional flag) - Run the search query as an exact match.
 This is a flag, so providing either -e or --exact_match will do the query as an exact match, omitting will not.

-    Example usage:
+    Example usage (executed from the root directory):

     ```sh
     python src/execute_from_cli.py "machine learing" "guardian_content" --date_from "2025-01-01" -e